Fishing Line Explained

 Before comparing types, know what the numbers on the box mean.

-- Pound test (lb) is the line’s rated breaking strength — roughly how much steady pull it takes to snap it.
-A “10 lb” line is rated to break around 10 pounds of force.
+- Pound test (lb) is the lineโs rated breaking strength - roughly how much steady pull it takes to snap it.
+A โ10 lbโ line is rated to break around 10 pounds of force.
+Our line and leader strength calculator helps you match pound test to your target fish.

 - Diameter matters as much as pound test.
 Thinner line of the same strength casts farther, sinks faster, and is less visible - but may be less abrasion-resistant.